Maximizing the Value of Your Time: Billing for Linus Health Digital Cognitive Assessments

 Check with all payers to confirm CPT code coverage, medical necessity guidelines, and prior authorization requirements for neuropsychological testing prior to test administration.

-Successful Reimbursement
+Successful reimbursement

 Now that we have provided basic information about billing CPT codes and ICD-10 codes for neuropsychological testing, let’s talk about some tips to help ensure successful reimbursement.